pradeepkumaraki/Flask_Movie_Search/README.md

 # Flask_Movie_Search
-A Python based Flask application that uses OMDB api for movies search
+A Python based Bottle application that uses OMDB api for movies search